The 32 Most Essential Food Experiences in Denver

 Union Station and Central Park

 For a decade, Chef/owner Lon Symensma has been serving up his take on Asian cuisine using French techniques at the original Cholon location in downtown Denver.
-This year, he opened a second location in the newly renamed Central Park neighborhood so now you’ve got double the options when your dumpling cravings hit.
+Last year, he opened a second location in the newly renamed Central Park neighborhood so now you’ve got double the options when your dumpling cravings hit.
 But these are definitely not traditional soup dumplings.
 Instead, with a bite into the pleated dough, you’ll get a mouthful of rich sherry-infused broth, sweet caramelized onions, and melted Gruyère cheese.

 How to order: Visit their website to choose your nearest location and get links to order online for pickup and to make reservations for dining in

 Beginning with a food truck and then expanding to stalls at both Avanti Denver and the newly minted Avanti Boulder, husband and wife team Igor and Beckie Panasewicz have been sharing Venezsualan culture with the city one arepa at a time since 2010.
 These (totally gluten-free) corn flatbreads are split stuffed with a variety of ingredients for a super flavorful and hearty meal.
 You can’t go wrong with any option but if this is your first arepa experience, a good place to start is the Pabellon, the national dish of Venezuela which comes filled with stewed beef, black beans, sweet plantains, and cheese.

 How to order: Order online for pickup or visit in person